The Montego Bay Chamber of Commerce and Industry’s Expo takes place at the Montego Bay Convention Centre in Rose Hall, St. James mid October annually.

 Volunteers wishing to participate in International Coastal Clean-Up Day can visit JET’s website at www.jamentrust.org to register.

 The annual event is staged by the Jamaica Hotel and Tourist Association (JHTA) in association with the Jamaica Tourist Board (JTB).
-The three-day trade show will be held from September 21 – 23, at the Montego Bay Convention Centre, St. James.
+The three-day trade show is usually held at the Montego Bay Convention Centre, St. James.

 Courtesy of Jamaica Information Service (JIS)

-The Denbigh Agricultural, Industrial and Food Show 2014 is scheduled for August 1st to 3rd at its usual venue of Denbigh Show Ground, Clarendon St Catherine Jamaica.
+The Denbigh Agricultural, Industrial and Food Show is scheduled for first week in August at its usual venue of Denbigh Show Ground, Clarendon St Catherine Jamaica.

 Try some Jerk chicken, fish, pork and sea foods at this annual Jamaican Jerk Festival,